 Although the breed has existed for years, Japan only had an interest in popularizing the Mi-ke from the late 1960s, when the United States had a great influence on the culture and popularization of the breed.

-The name mi-ke [三毛] highlights exactly one of its features.
-The number 3 [三] represents the amount of colors the cat has. [毛] represents your fur. thus indicating that mi-ke literally means 3-color fur.
+The name mi-ke [三毛] highlights exactly one of its characteristics.
+The number 3 [三] represents the number of colors that the cat has.
+While [毛] represents its fur.
+Thus, mi-ke literally means fur of 3 colors.

 Characteristics of the miike breed